The group identification problem for $p$-groups of small order: Group identification for the groups of order

 \subsection{Group identification for the groups of order $2^8$}

-The id-function for groups of order $2^8$ is organised as a decision tree.
+The algorithm for groups of order $2^8$ uses a decision tree.
 Each vertex $v$ in the tree corresponds to a set $s(v)$ of groups of order $2^8$.
-If $v$ is the root of the tree, then $s(v)$ is the set of all groups of order $2^8$ (up to isomorphism).
-If $v$ is a leaf in the tree, then $|s(v)| = 1$.
-Hence the decision tree for the groups of order $2^8$ has $56\,092$ leaves.
-If a vertex $v$ has $l$ immediate descendants $v_1, \ldots, v_l$, then $s(v)$ is the disjoint union of the sets $s(v_1), \ldots, s(v_l)$.
+If $v$ is the root of the tree, then $s(v)$ is the set of all groups, and if $v$ is a leaf in the tree, then $|s(v)| = 1$.
+If $v$ is a vertex in the tree with the graph-theoretic children $v_1, \ldots, v_l$, then $s(v)$ is the disjoint union of the sets $s(v_1), \ldots, s(v_l)$.

-Each non-leaf vertex $v$ in the tree has an associated function $f(v)$.
+Each non-leaf vertex $v$ in the tree has an associated function $f_v$.
 This function can be applied to the groups in $s(v)$ and evaluates an invariant.
-If $u$ is an immediate descendant of $v$ in the tree, then $u$ has an associated outcome $r(u)$ and it holds that
+If $u$ is a child of the vertex $v$ in the tree, then $u$ has an associated outcome $r(u)$ and it holds that

-If a group $G$ of order $2^8$ is given, then the tree is used to decide $\ID(G)$ by moving $G$ downwards through the tree.
-The group $G$ starts at the root $v$.
-Applying $f(v)(G)$ moves $G$ to one of the immediate descendant $u$ of $v$.
-This process is iterated until $G$ arrives at a leaf.
+If a group $G$ of order $2^8$ is given, then the tree is used to decide $\ID(G)$ by iteratively evaluating $f_v(G)$ until the leaf with $s(v) = \{G\}$ is found.
 The leaf determines $\ID(G)$.

-It remains to describe the function $f(v)$ in more detail.
-If $v$ has distance at most $3$ to the root, then $f(v)$ depends on this distance only.
-The function $f(v)$ computes: \begin{items} \item[$\bullet$] Dist $0$: The abelian invariants of the groups in the derived series of $G$. \item[$\bullet$] Dist $1$: The sizes of the quotients of the $p$-central series of $G$. \item[$\bullet$] Dist $2$: The orders $o(g)$ of the elements $g \in G$. \item[$\bullet$] Dist $3$: For each conjugacy class $g^G$ of $G$, the pair $(|g^G|, o(g))$. \end{items}
+It remains to describe the function $f_v$ in more detail.
+If $v$ has distance at most $3$ to the root, then $f_v$ depends on this distance only.
+The function $f_v$ computes: \begin{enumerate} \item[$\bullet$] Distance $0$: The abelian invariants of the quotients in the derived series of $G$. \item[$\bullet$] Distance $1$: The sizes of the quotients of the $p$-central series of $G$. \item[$\bullet$] Distance $2$: The orders $o(g)$ of the elements $g \in G$. \item[$\bullet$] Distance $3$: For each conjugacy class $g^G$ of $G$, the pair $(|g^G|, o(g))$. \end{enumerate}